3 Labor Law Issues that Can Destroy Your Organization

 • Outsourcing with an HR professional firm can save your organization a lot of time and money.

 Most organizations with fewer than 100 people benefit from outsourcing labor law compliance and other human resource tasks to HR professionals.
 The alternative is risky: employees are often uninformed about and under-trained in labor law compliance.
 Look out!
 Federal fines could be in store for you.
 In addition, HR often falls outside an employee’s main job focus, so getting it wrong or spending valuable time away from primary tasks can cripple productivity in a small organization.
 Get the right person trained or on your team to comply with labor laws.

 Regrettably, staying legal has never been more difficult or important.

 Make sure to get the help you need right away.

-Mark Griffin is founder and Chief Consultant at In His Name HR LLC.
+Mark Griffin is President and Founder at In His Name HR LLC.
 He has over 25 years of HR experience.
 Learn more about Mark’s journey in HR by watching this short video.
 In addition you can also follow him on Facebook, Twitter and LinkedIn.